home | catalog | noteworthy | choral spotlight | about the composers | contact us

 Àla Watteau (Mandoline) w/Violin (M/E) KC2026 - $1.95

-Ála Watteau is the second of Mr. Neufeld’s re-voicings of Fauré art songs for choir, piano and solo instrument, collectively known as “FauréVoix”.
+À la Watteau is the second of Mr. Neufeld’s re-voicings of Fauré art songs for choir, piano and solo instrument, collectively known as “FauréVoix”.
 In this instant, the solo instrument is the violin, which gives a light, airy quality to ‘Mandoline’---of which this is an arrangement.
-With only minor adaptations, Mr. Neufeld retains the original mandolin-like piano part, over which the violin sings a melody catchy enough to whistle ...which the choir may do!
-While the piano’s role never changes, the violin and near-wordless choir switch back and forth, serving as either accompaniment, or ornamentation, for the other.
-Soloists will have a wonderful little virtuoso piece with which to shine.
+With only a few changes, Mr. Neufeld retains the original mandolin-like piano part, over which the violin and near-wordless choir alternate, serving as either accompaniment, or ornamentation, for the other.
+Soloists will have a wonderful little tour de force with which to shine.
 This piece makes a wonderful pairing with ‘Vocalise’ (see above).

 Homage to Gabe (Ici-Bas) w/Trumpet (M/E) KC2030 - $2.25